bruvellu/terebratalia-wnts/2-text/wnt.md

 Using a Zeiss AxioCam HRc attached to a Zeiss Axioscope A1, we imaged the samples under differential interference contrast (DIC or Nomarski).
 For fluorescent samples, we scanned volumetric stacks in a Leica TCS SP5 confocal microscope and generated maximum intensity projections using Fiji [@Schindelin2012-di].
 We adjusted intensity levels to improve contrast---without clipping signal from high or low ranges---using Fiji or GIMP, and assembled the illustrations and figure plates using Inkscape.
+Images at the original resolution are available in the paper’s repository [@Vellutini2023-oi].

 # Declarations